 5. Follow through

-- If you can, bring up a point that you talked about during your first conversation, especially if it is a little bit personal and helps you to develop rapport – “Thank you so much for the restaurant recommendation.
-My friends and I went there last weekend and the Pad Thai really was as good as you described” or “I hope your son had a great time at his school camp” – just something that will help your contact remember your connection.
-Be tactful though and don’t get too personal… you don’t want to come across as creepy.
+- If you can, bring up a point that you talked about during your first conversation.
+Especially if it is a little bit personal and helps you to develop rapport.
+Eg. “Thank you so much for the restaurant recommendation.
+My friends and I went there last weekend and the Pad Thai really was as good as you described”.
+Or “I hope your son had a great time at his school camp” Just something that will help your contact remember your connection.
+Be tactful though and don’t get too personal.
+You don’t want to come across as creepy.

 - Be familiar but not too familiar and never ever be pushy.
 You cannot force a relationship, you can only be open to it.